-*Say $1bn from Excess Crude for security disbursed
+Say $1bn for Excess Crude for security disbursed

-THE Nigeria Governors Forum, NGF, on yesterday said that it had not taken a common position on the establishment of State Police in the country.
+ABUJA – THE Nigeria Governors Forum, NGF, on Friday said that it had not taken a common position on the establishment of State Police in the country.

 Chairman of the NGF, and Governor of Ekiti State, Dr. Kayode Fayemi stated this while briefing State House correspondents after the expanded security meeting with President Muhammadu Buhari and Security heads at the Presidential Villa, Abuja.

-He said that the NGF will take a holistic view of the issue and come out with a position on it.
+He said that the NGF will take a holistic view of the involvement and come out with a position on it.

 He also stated that the $1 billion approved from the Excess Crude Account to fight insecurity had been disbursed among the security agencies, though he said it was not enough to tackle the security challenges.

-The NGF boss who said the meeting was at the instance of the governors said it dwelt primarily on insecurity: kidnapping, armed robbery, insurgency, militancy among others.
+The NGF boss who said the meeting was on the instance of the governors said it dwelt primarily on insecurity ranging from kidnapping, armed robbery, insurgency, militancy among others.

 Fayemi said there will be a special meeting of National Economic Council, NEC, which is chaired by Vice President Yemi Osinbajo to take position on the myriads of security problems in order to give confidence to the citizenry.

-Explaining the essence of the meeting, he said, “the meeting was at our instance as governors of the 36 states collectively.
+Explaining on the essence of the meeting, he said, “The meeting was at our instance as governors of the 36 states collectively.
 It has to do with the security situation in the country, our concerns about what is going on all across the nation.

-“But we felt as chief security officers in our respective states, it is also important for us to at least keep Mr. President abreast of the enormity of the challenges we are facing and also highlight the concerns of our citizens across the board about rural banditry, farmers/herders clashes, kidnapping, militancy in the Delta, insurgency and cultism.
+“But we felt as chief security officers in our respective states, it is also important for us to at least keep Mr. President abreast of the enormity or the challenges we are facing and also highlight the concerns of our citizens across the board about rural banditry, farmers/herders clashes, Kidnapping, militancy in the Delta, insurgency, cultism.

 Intelligence on Community Policing